 High performers are cut from a different cloth.
-They see the value in strong client relationships, follow up diligently and do whatever it takes to progress a deal.
+They see the value in strong client relationships, follow up diligently and do whatever it takes to progress and close deals.
 If you want to become a high performer, you must constantly push the boundaries, perfecting your sales activities, testing new technologies and finding new approaches to reach and nurture your customers.

-It isn’t an easy task, but to become a high-performing sales rep you need to nail everything in this sales activities list:
+It isn’t an easy task, but to become a high-performing sales rep you need to nail everything in this sales activities list.
+The best way to stay on top of your daily sales activities and ensure you’re doing everything you can to succeed is with sales activity tracking.

-Let’s dive into how you can optimize each of your daily sales activities, how to organize sales activities and what you can do to improve your workflow to become a high-performing sales rep.
+Let’s dive into how you can optimize and organize each of your daily sales activities and what you can do to improve your workflow to become a high-performing sales rep.

 One of the biggest hurdles in identifying the most important sales activities is a lack of tracking.

-If you don’t track what you’re doing, you’re not going to know which activities are moving the needle closer to your revenue goals.
+If you don’t leverage sales activity tracking, you’re not going to know which activities are moving the needle closer to your revenue goals.

-This is where a CRM can be invaluable for each selling activity.
+A CRM is an invaluable sales activity tracking tool.
 By keeping track of your contacts, deals and tasks, you can figure out which activities work best for you.
 Not only that, but it’ll make your work much more efficient and effective in the sales process.

 Here are a few ways you should be using your CRM on a daily and weekly basis to track your activities:

-- Track your deals: Every time a new deal comes through, add it to your CRM.
-Keeping an up-to-date, detailed view of your opportunities through pipeline management will help you see which activities and opportunities you should prioritize on a daily basis.
+Track your deals.
+Every time a new deal comes through, add it to your CRM.
+Keeping an up-to-date, detailed view of your opportunities through pipeline management will help you see which activities and prospects you should prioritize on a daily basis.

-- Collaborate with teammates: Sales is a group effort.
-If your team is using several different platforms, then things can get messy.
-Most CRMs allow you to invite colleagues with ease, so make sure you take advantage of this feature.
+Collaborate with teammates.
+Sales is a group effort.
+If your sales force is using several different platforms, then things can get messy.
+Most CRMs allow you to invite team members with ease, so make sure you take advantage of this feature.

-- Take advantage of custom fields: Like your sales processes, the data you collect is unique.
-Make CRM technology your own by adding custom fields for contact data, target accounts and pertinent information that will help you and your sales team close more deals.
+Take advantage of custom fields.
+Like your sales processes, the data you collect is unique.
+Make CRM technology your own by adding custom fields for contact data, target accounts and pertinent information that will help you and your sales team onboard new sales reps faster, increase sales and boost conversion rates (e.g. average length of sales cycles, common pain points, KPIs and other key activity data).

 Whether you’re a small business using an Excel spreadsheet or a small sales team using a powerful CRM platform, this foundational step should act as a hub for the following activities in this guide.